What's new in Dynamics 365 Portals

 Change the base URL of a portal: You can now change the base URL of a portal after it is provisioned.
 For example, if you choose contosocommunity.microsoftcrmportals.com as the base URL while provision the portal, you can later change it to contosocommunityportal.microsoftcrmportals.com as per your requirement.
 More information: Change base URL

-Portal capabilities version 8.4.1 for Dynamics 365 for Customer Engagement apps brings in a bunch of bug fixes, as well as performance improvements, along with the following features:
+Dynamics 365 Portals version 8.4.1 for the model-driven apps in Dynamics 365 brings in a bunch of bug fixes, as well as performance improvements, along with the following features:

 - Search within attachment content of knowledge articles and web files: Attachment content of knowledge articles and web files are now searchable to increase the likelihood of relevant search results.
 More information: Search within file attachment content